-7.1.4.6.
+7.1.5.6.
 EDITING THE NUMBER OF RECORDS

-The number of data records in the DAS is limited by the total number of parameters and channels and other settings in the DAS configuration.
-Every additional data channel, parameter, number of samples setting etc. will reduce the maximum amount of data points somewhat.
-In general, however, the maximum data capacity is divided amongst all channels (max: 20) and parameters (max: 50 per channel).
+The number of data records in the DAS is cumulative across all channels and parameters, filling about one megabyte of space on the disk-on-module; this means that the actual number of records is limited by the total number of parameters and channels and other settings in the DAS configuration.
+Every additional data channel (up to 20), parameter (up to 50 per channel), number of samples setting etc. will govern the maximum amount of data points.

 The DAS will check the amount of available data space and prevent the user from specifying too many records at any given point.
-If, for example, the DAS memory space can accommodate 375 more data records, the ENTR key will disappear when trying to specify more than that number of records.
+If, for example, the DAS memory space can accommodate 375 more data records, the ENTR button will disappear when trying to specify more than that number of records.
 This check for memory space may also make an upload of a DAS configuration with APICOM or a terminal program fail, if the combined number of records would be exceeded.
 In this case, it is suggested to either try to determine what the maximum number of records available is using the front panel interface or use trial-and-error in designing the DAS script or calculate the number of records using the DAS or APICOM manuals.

-To set the NUMBER OF RECORDS, follow the instruction shown in Section 7.1.4 then press:
+To set the NUMBER OF RECORDS, follow the instruction shown in Section 7.1.5 then press:

-7.1.4.7.
+7.1.5.7.
 RS-232 REPORT FUNCTION